Bounteous-coder/Hangman/README.md

-# Maze-Escape
+# Hangman
-A Python-based Maze Escape project that uses functions and recursion to explore the maze and determine a valid escape path.
+This project implements a Hangman game in Python using control flow, functions, loops, lists, the random module, and ASCII art to reinforce core programming fundamentals.